Satyaamp/student-portal/README.md

 ## Notes

-- Ensure the Excel file is not open in another application when updating records
 - The application runs in debug mode by default for development
-- All changes are saved directly to the Excel file
+- All changes are saved directly to the SpreadSheet file